Rescue Dogs 101

 How are digital files delivered?

-Can I print it?
+Can I print the files?

 Do I need Adobe Acrobat?

-Is the digital PDF file accessibility-friendly?
+Are the digital PDF files accessibility-friendly?

 What if I’m not satisfied with my purchase?